-What is a Functional Capacity Exam (FCE)?
-Should I go to a FCE?
+What is a Functional Capacity Exam (FCE), and should I attend one?

 A Functional Capacity Exam (FCE) consists of a series of tests that ideally will provide objective evidence of a nexus between your medical condition and your inability to perform your job duties.
 This applies to whether you can perform the material duties of your own occupation or of any occupation for which you are qualified based on your education, training, and experience.